pramnora/Linode/README.md

 #### Add newuser to go sign in with...

-It is not recommended that you sign in to your sever using root...which has the privilige to can do absolutely anything...;
+It is not recommended that you sign in to your server using your 'root' a/c.; which has the privilige to do absolutely anything...;
-but, instead, you should go and create a new user account to go sign in with, instead...; that has 'limited' priveliges.
+but, instead, you should go and create a 'new' user account to go sign in with, instead...; that has 'limited' privileges.

 >>root@hostname~: adduser guest

 ...next, you will be asked to supply a 'password' for the new guest user.
 After supplying the password...;
-next, keep on pressing [Enter] key to accept the default settings for: add name/number/-etc.
+next, keep on pressing [Enter] key to accept the default settings for such things as: add name/number/-etc.
 until you return back to the usual prompt; then, type: exit...

 >>root@hostname~: exit